 I work very hard to teach students at Illinois State University following the ideas presented here.
 I believe our results (we are a Society of Actuaries Center of Actuarial Excellence, since 2009, the very beginning of that designation, and 2016 as well as 2019 winner of the University Award of the Casualty Actuarial Society) speak for themselves.
 Our university is also a Global Center for Insurance Excellence.
 No other university in the world has all these recognitions..
 If you want to become our student, please contact our Office of Admissions.
-I have also authored study manuals for the first three actuarial examinations and posted free practice problems for those examinations every week in the period 2005-2011.
+I have also authored study manuals for four actuarial examinations, and have a YouTube channel with practice problems for actuarial examinations.
 Here is some information about study resources I produced and online seminars for actuarial exams P, FM, IFM and LTAM that we offer at Illinois State University:

 Course P/1 Seminar at Illinois State University

-Purchase the ASM Study Manual for the Course P/1 Examination (paper version) by Krzysztof Ostaszewski (electronic version is here)
+Purchase the BTDT Study Manual for the Course P/1 Examination by Krzysztof Ostaszewski

-Purchase the Supplement to the ASM Study Manual for the Course P/1 Examination, three additional examinations, set 1
+Purchase the Supplement to the BTDT Study Manual for the Course P/1 Examination: 16 additional examinations by Krzysztof Ostaszewski